-Theft is a frequently reported crime.
+Theft on our campus is a frequently reported crime.
 As with crimes against persons, the best defense against theft is vigilance.
 The following tips may help you to protect your personal property:

-- In a public setting, never leave personal belongings unattended even for a minute. - Keep doors and windows locked. - Do not keep large amounts of money in your room or on your person. - On campus, lock your bicycle with a quality lock system in approved bicycle racks. - Register your bicycle with local police. - Do not lend your keys, credit cards, or BYU ID card to anyone. - Do not attach ID to your keys. - Engrave ID numbers (not social security number) on your personal property. - Keep records of your property, including description, make, model, and serial number. - Do not leave your laundry unattended in public laundry facilities. - Always lock your car and remove valuables or place them in the trunk of the car.
+- In a public setting, never leave personal belongings unattended even for a minute. - Keep doors and windows locked. - Do not keep large amounts of money in your room or on your person. - On campus, lock your bicycle with a quality lock system in approved bicycle racks. - Register your bicycle with local police or with the BYU Police. https://police.byu.edu/parking - Do not lend your keys, credit cards, or BYU ID card to anyone.
+Do not attach ID to your keys. - Engrave ID numbers (not social security number) on your personal property. - Keep records of your property, including description, make, model, and serial number. - Do not leave your laundry unattended in public laundry facilities. - Always lock your car and remove valuables or place them in the trunk of the car.